Social Security Disability Benefits – An Introduction

 The actual disability benefits are based on the age of disability and the number of years worked.
 To give you an idea of what to expect, here are some average payments.

 In 2010, the average monthly benefit paid to a disabled worker was a little bit over $1,100.
 If the disabled worker had a spouse and one or more children, the average benefit was $1,600.
 The average monthly SSI payment was about $400 for a person age 65 or older, $600 for a child under age 18, and $515 for people between age 18 and 64.
+You may also want to check with your Buffalo personal injury attorneys if you have questions about personal injury claims.

 Photo by Fabricator of Useless Articles